 In Collins v.
 Yellen, 141 S. Ct.
-1761 (2021), the Supreme Court held, as this Court had previously concluded, that a statutory provision that placed limits on the President's authority to remove the Senate-confirmed Director of the Federal Housing Finance Agency (FHFA) was unconstitutional.
+1761 (2021), the Supreme Court held that a statutory provision that placed limits on the President's authority to remove the Senate-confirmed Director of the Federal Housing Finance Agency (FHFA) was unconstitutional.
 The Supreme Court further held that the unconstitutional removal provision had no bearing on the adoption of the Third Amendment to the purchase agreements between FHFA as conservator and Treasury because, at the time the parties agreed to the Third Amendment, FHFA was headed by an Acting Director, who was removable at the President's will.
+The Supreme Court thus refused to set the Third Amendment aside.
 While recognizing that there was no reason to assume that the removal restriction had any effect on the later implementation of the Third Amendment by confirmed Directors, the Court concluded that it was theoretically possible that the restriction prevented the President from altering the implementation of the Third Amendment in a manner that would have benefited plaintiffs.
-The Supreme Court therefore remanded the case to this Court to determine whether plaintiffs could establish such harm, entitling them to further relief.
+The Supreme Court therefore remanded the case to the Fifth Circuit to determine whether plaintiffs could establish any such harm, entitling them to further relief.

-This Court previously resolved the question presented on remand and correctly determined that the removal restriction did not prevent the President from implementing changes to the Third Amendment that would have benefited plaintiffs.
+The Fifth Circuit previously resolved the question presented on remand and correctly determined that the removal restriction did not prevent the President from implementing changes to the Third Amendment that would have benefited plaintiffs.
 See Collins v.
 Mnuchin, 938 F.3d 553, 593-94 (5th Cir.
 2019) (en banc).
-Plaintiffs speculate that, absent the removal restriction, President Trump would have required
+This Court should follow suit.
+Plaintiffs speculate that, absent the removal restriction, President